BellaMrx/HTML_Guide/README.md

 | `<map>`    		| Area for the reference sensitive graphic            |
 | `<area>`    	| This defines a clickable area in the image          |

-  - example --> *6_Graphics_Multimedia/Part_3/index.html*
+  example --> *6_Graphics_Multimedia/Part_3/index.html*

-  - in this example, in a rectangular graphic with 200 x 200 pixels, four rectangular reference-sensitive areas with 100 x 100 pixels have been defined.
+ In this example, in a rectangular graphic with 200 x 200 pixels, four rectangular reference-sensitive areas with 100 x 100 pixels have been defined.
 First the graphic popart.jpg is inserted into the HTML document.
 The value `#mood` is used as the anchor name in the `usemap` attribute.
 The reference sensitive area is introduced with the `map` element and the name of the image map (name="mood").
 Between `<map>` and `</map>` the coordinates for the references are specified with the `area` element.

     ```
       <h1>What mood are you in?</h1>